Gandalf2004/Custom-1972-CPU/README.md

 ------------------------------

-If you have both `make` and `gcc` installed, open your terminal, navigate to the directory where your files are located, and run:
+If you have both `make` and `gcc` installed, open your terminal, navigate to the directory where the source files of this project are located, and run:

 `make`